Trump commemorates Holocaust after a series of missteps

 Trump's speech to honor victims of the Holocaust comes weeks after his press secretary diminished Nazi leader Adolf Hitler in an attempt to shame Syrian President Bashar al-Assad and months after his White House failed to mention International Holocaust Remembrance Day didn't mention Jews or anti-Semitism.
 The remarks offer the President an opportunity to write over these missteps, which angered Jewish groups, including the museum that will host the Trump speech.

+"We will never, ever be silent in the face of evil again.
+Denying the Holocaust is only one of many dangerous forms of anti-Semitism that continues all around the world," Trump said.
+"This is my pledge to you: We will confront anti-Semitism.
+We will stamp out prejudice, we will condemn hatred, we will bear witness and we will act.
+As President of the United States, I will always stand with the Jewish people, and I will always stand with our great partner and friend, the state of Israel."

-Trump, whose administration has been plagued with accusations of anti-Semitism, has shown he is particularly sensitive to those charges.
+Trump, whose administration has been plagued with accusations of anti-Semitism, has shown he is particularly sensitive to charges of anti-Semitism in his administration.

-Asked about the rise of anti-Semitism since his election, Trump told a Jewish reporter to "sit down" during a news conference in February before defending himself as "the least anti-Semitic person that you've ever seen in your entire life."
+Asked about the rise of anti-Jewish crimes since his election, Trump told a Jewish reporter to "sit down" during a news conference in February before defending himself as "the least anti-Semitic person that you've ever seen in your entire life."

 "I hate the charge.
 I find it repulsive," Trump said.
 "I hate even the question because people that know me -- and you heard the Prime Minister, you heard Benjamin Netanyahu, did you hear him, Bibi?"